RavensbourneWebMedia/Digital_Advertising/projects/union-hack/README.md

 ##**For Formative Hand In: Sunday 12th Feb 2017 before 23:50PM**

-* A finished client-brief (A4 PDF/DOC)
+* A finished client-brief (A single A4 PDF)
-* Initial concept boards and mood-boards that outline the market (A3 PDF/PowerPoint)
+* Initial concept boards and mood-boards that outline the market (Max 3 xA4 PDF)
-* Outline campaign plan (A3 PDF/PowerPoint)
+* Outline campaign plan (A4 PDF/keynote/PowerPoint)
-* Presentation (A4 PDF/PowerPoint)
+* Presentation (A4 PDF/Keynote/PowerPoint)

 ##**For Summative Presentation: Thursday 16th March 2017 in Lecture hours**